-Over the last decade, developments in MRI imaging and biopsy procedures have made it possible for more accurate and earlier diagnoses to be made at a point when patients have increased options for treatment that is both curative and minimally invasive.
+Over the last decade, developments in MRI imaging and biopsy procedures have made it possible for significantly enhanced diagnostic precision.

 The radiologist reviewing your MRI scan will identify areas of suspicion shown in the scan and will assign them a PIRADS score.
 A PIRADS score of 4 or 5 indicates a need for a biopsy, and a significant number of men with a PIRADS score of 3 will also be biopsied.